plgfro/FrosMCAutoRestartMod/README.md

 On the next commit (on version 1.0.1), I will write the documentation for this mod, allowing for beginner developers to navigate this codebase more easily.

 ### Where is the config?
-After running the mod, you will find a .toml file titled frosautorestart-server.toml In there, you are able to change the restart time in seconds.
+After running the mod, you will find a .toml file titled frosautorestart-server.toml.
+This file is located within the config folder.
+In that file, you are able to change the restart time.
+The format is specified within that file.